Connect with others who understand.

 2. Exercise Within Your Limits

-Though it may seem counterintuitive, exercise and physical activity are important for people living with hemophilia.
+Although it may seem counterintuitive, exercise and physical activity are important for people living with hemophilia.
 When your muscles are stronger, they do a better job of protecting your joints and helping you recover after a joint bleed.
 One member of MyHemophiliaTeam said, “We need to exercise and walk to keep the joints operational.
 The moment you give in, you get lazy, and that’s the beginning of the end!”

 Exercise can also reduce the number of joint bleeds you experience, which does even more to improve your joint health and help reduce joint pain.
 It’s also a great way to get your joints moving again after a bleed to help avoid stiffness and freezing and maintain your range of motion.

-3. Treat Bleeds With Factor Fast
+3. Treat Bleeds With Factor Quickly

 4. Avoid Food or Drugs That Raise the Risk of Bleeding

 Your doctor may have given you a list of medications, foods, and supplements that can increase your risk of bleeding.
-To give your joints the ultimate in protection, avoid foods, supplements, medications, and other items including:
+To give your joints the ultimate in protection, avoid foods, supplements, medications, and other items, including:

 • Black cohosh